cmik2/cuisine-expert-class/README.md

 ## Overview

 ### Motivation and Goal of this project:
 When choosing restaurants, I always rely on Yelp ratings.
 The most ratings are helpful; however, when it comes to my native country's food, some of the highly rated restaurants are not quite authentic enough for my native palate.
-For Yelp users who seek true authentic cuisine experiences, I hope to provide different ratings or adjusted ratings based on the self-proclaimed experts in consideration of the cuisine authenticity.
+For Yelp users who seek true authentic cuisine experiences, I hope to provide different ratings or adjusted ratings based on the reviewers who have the first-hand experience in the cuisine.
+These reviewers are referred as the self-proclaimed Cuisine Authenticity experts in this project.

 ## Implementation Notes